 Medicare Supplement Plan C is comprehensive coverage, covering nearly all the gaps in Medicare, the only exception being Part B excess charges.
-In states like Connecticut, Medigap Plan C is popular because excess charges are not allowed.
+Medigap Plan C is popular in states like Connecticut because excess charges aren’t allowed.

-To be eligible for Plan C, you must have been eligible for Medicare before January 1st, 2020.
+To be eligible for Plan C, you must have been eligible for the federal Medicare program before January 1, 2020.

-Like other Medicare Supplement policies, Medigap Plan C was designed to help cover some of the costs Original Medicare leaves you responsible for paying.
+Like other Medicare Supplement insurance plans, Medigap Plan C helps cover some of Medicare’s out-of-pocket costs.
+Original Medicare leaves you responsible for paying.

-This plan is popular because it covers many of the costs associated with Medicare.
-We know Plan C doesn’t cover the excess charges, but let’s look at what the policy will cover.
+This Medicare Supplement plan option is popular because it covers many of the costs associated with Medicare coverage.
+We know Plan C doesn’t cover the excess charges, but let’s consider what the policy will cover.

-Medicare Supplement Plan C will cover the Part A hospital coinsurance up to an additional 365 days after Medicare benefits are exhausted.
-Plan C covers the Part A Hospice coinsurance or copayment.
+Plan C will cover the Medicare Part A deductible and inpatient hospital coinsurance for up to 365 days after Medicare benefits are exhausted.
+Plan C covers the Part A Hospice care coinsurance or copayment.

 The Skilled Nursing Facility care coinsurance has coverage.
-Also, the Part A and Part B deductibles are covered by this policy.
-Part B preventative care coinsurance has coverage on the Plan C.
+Also, the Part A and Medicare Part B deductibles are both covered by this policy.
+Medigap Plan C also includes coverage for Part B preventative care coinsurance.

 The policy will cover the Part B coinsurance or copayment.
 Also, Plan C covers the first 3 pints of blood in a calendar year.